Bandar Siraf

 Bandar Siraf (بندر سیراف) (Note: Also romanized as Bandar-e Sīraf; also known as Sīraf; formerly Taheri (طاهری); also romanized as Ṭāherī; also known as Bandar-e Ṭāherī (بندر طاهری), Bandar-i Ṭāhirī, and Tāhiri) is a city in, and the capital of, Siraf District in Kangan County, Bushehr province, Iran.
 As the village of Taheri, it was the capital of Taheri Rural District until its capital was transferred to the village of Parak.
 Taheri was converted to a city in 2005.

-According to legend, Siraf was an ancient Sassanid port, destroyed around 970 CE, which was located on the north shore of the Persian Gulf in what is now the Iranian province of Bushehr.
-Its ruins are approximately 220 km east of Bushire, 30 km east from Kangan city, and 380 km west of Bandar Abbas.
-Siraf controlled three ports: Bandar-e-Taheri, Bandar-e-Kangan and Bandar-e-Dayer.
+According to legend, Siraf was an ancient Sasanian port, destroyed around 970 CE, which was located on the north shore of the Persian Gulf in what is now the Iranian province of Bushehr.
+Its ruins are approximately 220 km east of the city of Bushehr, 30 km east from Kangan city, and 380 km west of Bandar Abbas.
+Siraf controlled three ports: Bandar-e-Taheri, Bandar-e Kangan and Bandar-e Dayyer.
 The Persian Gulf was used as a shipping route between the Arabian Peninsula and India over the Arabian Sea.
 Small boats, such as dhows, could also make the long journey by staying close to the coast and keeping land in sight.

 The port was known as Taheri or Tahiri until in 2008 the government of Iran changed the official name of the city back to Bandar Siraf.

 History

 The port was known as Siraf in ancient times.
 At the time of the Silk Road, most of the commerce towards Asia was performed through Siraf.
 Several episodes of massive earthquakes and tsunamis damaged and drowned much of the port city, where its ancient quays, moorages, administrative structures, and even boat remains are found today on the sea floor of the Persian Gulf via marine archaeology.